Explore: Module Leadership

 - how you can develop your own professional identity as an academic leader.

-All workshops will be linked to suggested sections for inclusion in your module handbook, some of which you will have a chance to draft during the workshops.
+All workshops will be linked to suggested sections for inclusion in your module handbook.
 Some pre-workshop activities will also be required.

-If you have any questions about the pilot course, or if you would like to get involved in developing it, please e-mail Elaina Maginn (firstname.lastname@example.org).
+If you have any questions about the course please e-mail Elaina Maginn (firstname.lastname@example.org).